-Not all nonprofit corporations last forever.
-Among other possibilities, a nonprofit may close because it’s no longer able to get necessary funding, the trustees or members have irreconcilable differences, or the organization simply decides that it has met its goals and no longer needs to exist.
-Whatever the underlying reason, if you choose to close down an Ohio nonprofit corporation, you’ll need to go through a process called dissolution.
+Nonprofits may close because they are no longer able to get necessary funding, the trustees or members have irreconcilable differences, or the organization simply decides that it has met its goals and no longer needs to exist.
+Whatever the underlying reason, you will need to go through a process called dissolution in order to close down your Ohio nonprofit corporation.
 Dissolution requires a vote or other formal authorization, the filing of key documents with government agencies, and a group of other tasks known as winding up the corporation.

 The specific steps for closing an Ohio nonprofit will vary depending on several basic facts.
 Bearing that in mind, this article is limited in the following ways:

 Your nonprofit corporation is registered with the State of Ohio.
 Through the dissolution process, you will officially cancel that registration and officially end the corporation’s existence.
 For a nonprofit that’s closing down, a properly-handled dissolution achieves at least two important goals.
 First, it puts your organization beyond the reach of creditors and other claimants.
 Second, it allows you to fulfill your legal obligations regarding the proper distribution of any remaining corporation assets.

 Note that dissolution alone generally does not block pending legal actions, suits, or proceedings by or against your nonprofit.